carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 ### Namespaces

-Namespaces offer named scopes for names.
+Namespaces offer named scopes for entities.
 Namespaces may be nested.
 Multiple libraries may contribute to the same namespace.
-In practice, packages may have namespaces such as `Testing` containing names that benefit from an isolated space but are present in many libraries.
+In practice, packages may have namespaces such as `Testing` containing entities that benefit from an isolated space but are present in many libraries.

 Syntax for the `namespace` keyword may loosely be expressed as a regular